Guowen-xu/guowen-xu.github.io/_pages/about.md

   - /about.html
 ---

-<p align="justify">I am currently a Postdoc research fellow at City University of Hong Kong under the supervision of Prof.<a href = "https://www.cs.cityu.edu.hk/~yugufang/"><b>Yuguang Fang</b></a>.
-I was a  Research  Fellow at Nanyang Technolgoical University from March 2021 to May 2023.
-I obtained my Ph.D. degree from University of Electronic Science and Technology of China, under the supervision of Prof. <a href = "https://scholar.google.com.hk/citations?hl=zh-CN&user=-o6u2gwAAAAJ&view_op=list_works&sortby=pubdate"><b>Hongwei Li</b></a>.
-From August 2019 to August 2020,  I visited the  <a href = "https://smc.smu.edu.sg/"><b>Secure Mobile Center</b></a> in the School of Information Systems at Singapore Management University under the supervision of Prof. <a href = "http://www.mysmu.edu/faculty/robertdeng/"><b>Robert H.Deng</b></a>.
-I prefer to work on applying cryptographic techniques in building secure protocols to solve problems in real application scenarios.
+<p align="justify">I am currently a full professor with the School of Computer Science and Engineering, University of Electronic Science and Technology of China, Chengdu, China.
+Prior to joining UESTC, I was a Postdoc research fellow at City University of Hong Kong and a  Research  Fellow at Nanyang Technolgoical University from 2021 to 2024.
 My current research interests focus on different topics related to AI Security and Privacy.</p>